 The air inlet filter is used to filter ambient air entering through the back of the compressor.
 The compressor air inlet filter needs to be changed every three to six months, or as needed.

-NOTE: The compressor is shipped with an air inlet filter already installed.
+The compressor is shipped with an air inlet filter already installed.

-- Place the patient on an alternate means of ventilation. - Power off the ventilator. - Power off the compressor. - To inspect the filter, locate the filter on the back of the unit.

-Remove the used filter and inspect the filter.
+- 1. Place the patient on an alternate means of ventilation. - 2.
+If operating in Stationary or Extended Range Configuration, power off the ventilator. - 3.
+Power off the compressor. - 4.
+To inspect the filter, locate the filter on the back of the unit. - 5.
+Remove the used filter and inspect the filter. - 6.
+If the filter is clean, return it to the back of the compressor.